chelsea-eidel/ci-validator-ai/README.md

 against a set of common-issue rules and returns a structured JSON report of violations with rule id, severity, and description.

+## Authors Note
+This was a live-build during a Yahoo technical interview.
+I used Claude as a pair-programming assistant to scaffold the validator service, then iterated on the rule set, the auto-fixer behavior, and the YAML round-trip semantics through back-and-forth review.
+Everything that's here, I can walk through - it's the version I ended with after pushing back on the parts I disagreed with.

 ## Web UI

 Open <http://127.0.0.1:8000/> after starting the service to get a drag-and-drop